-3. Midterm Tests (30%)
+- 3. Midterm Tests (25%)

-- 2 tests, equally weighted. - During the regular class times on October 7 and November 9.
+- During the regular class times (see Important Dates)

-4. Final Exam (40%)
+- 4. Final Exam (55%)

 - Cumulative

 Students should contact the instructor as soon as possible if extenuating circumstances require missing a lab, assignment, test, or examination.
 A medical certificate from a practicing physician may be required before any adjustments are considered.